Tom-Chappell-Git/Hardware-TS-Nextjs-FramerMotion/hardware-ts-nextjs-fm-app/src/app/Notes/README.md

 ## Development Roadmap
 The following is a list of features to be added to the project, in order (though the order may change).

+1. Add release dates to devices
+2. Break CPU and component pages down into smaller components; RTX, RX, ARC, Ryzen, Threadripper, etc.
-1. Add Logo and favicon
+3. Add Logo and favicon
-2. Link from product card to benchmarks and vise versa.
+4. Link from product card to benchmarks and vice versa.
-3. Links to other useful resources; PC building websites and YouTube videos
+5. Links to other useful resources; PC building websites and YouTube videos
-4. Add "Pros and Cons" for each CPU and GPU (probably on the product card)
+6. Add "Pros and Cons" for each CPU and GPU (probably on the product card)
-5. Fix % calculator for Benchmarks
+7. Fix % calculator for Benchmarks
-6. Add % calculator for Gaming
+8. Add % calculator for Gaming
-7. Price to performance indicators on Benchmark pages
+9. Price to performance indicators on Benchmark pages
-8. Break pages down into smaller components
+10. Break pages down into smaller components
+11. Reduce image resolutions/file sizes for quicker load times
+12. Add backend, possibly with Supabase

 ## Minor changes to be made